2-Verma modules and the Khovanov-Rozansky link homologies: Parabolic Verma modules and link invariants

 and the skein relation

 Multiplying $P(b)$ by $\lambda^{w(\cl{b})}$, where $w(\cl{b})$ is the writhe of $\cl(b)$, results in the usual, framing independent, HOMFLY-PT polynomial.

-By the usual specializations of $\lambda$ we recover the $\glN$ ($\lambda=q^N$) and the Alexander polynomials ($\lambda=1$) of the closure of $b$.
-Note that for the latter one needs to cut open one of the strands to avoid getting the value zero associated to the unknot, and therefore to any link, as explained in~\cite[\S4]{QS1} (see the discussion on normalized invariants in~\S\ref{ssec:normalized} below for further details).
+By the usual specializations of $\lambda$, we recover the $\glN$-polynomial (for $\lambda=q^N$) and the Alexander polynomial (for $\lambda=1$) of the closure of $b$.
+Note that for the latter one needs to cut open one of the strands to avoid getting the value zero associated to the unknot, and therefore to any link, as explained in~\cite[\S4]{QS1} (see the discussion on normalized invariants in~\cref{ssec:normalized} below for further details).